dhis2/dhis2-python/dhis2_core/README.md

 * Extract ICD 10 `ICD10Entities` as DHIS2 Option Sets
   * `dhis2 -i inventory.yml code-list icd10 <icd10-host> --root-id <X>`
   * Please be aware that the icd11 docker image does _not_ include the icd10 code lists, so you have to use the public instance which requires API keys
+* Extract Individual Case Safety Reports E2B (R2) XML from DHIS2 instances that have installed the WHO AEFI package

 (see description of formats below)

 As of now, we do not support sending data to dhis2, only extraction is supported.